johnae/relativity/README.md

 ## Description

-Please first note that this is incredibly __raw__, far from completed and will probably need a bit of redesign (I'd like to use more Luaisms in places if possible).
-There are some missing pieces still.
+First off - this is a bit __raw__ and may need a bit of redesign (perhaps more Luaisms in places if possible).
 It should be usable however.

 Relativity is sort of [arel](https://github.com/rails/arel) but for moonscript/lua.
 As far as I know there is nothing like it (other than this) for Lua/MoonScript.
 This project owes alot to Rubys Arel and also to the nodejs project called [rel](https://github.com/yang/rel).
 It also shares some caveats with that project, namely:

 * No database connections, it only builds queries.
-* Where ruby can do funky stuff, lua sometimes can.
-When possible Lua-isms are used, otherwise it's a method of some sort.
+* Where Ruby can do funky stuff, Lua sometimes can.
+When possible Lua-isms are used, otherwise it's a method/function (well - it probably is anyway behind the scenes).

 The point of this (as with arel) is to ease the generation of complex SQL queries.
 This does NOT adapt to different RDBMS systems (yet at least).
 I only care about Postgres.
 Shouldn't be that difficult to extend though.